dalaing/blog/content/community/general.md

 The meeting details are:

-- for those joining from a browser, the link is: https://us04web.zoom.us/j/429711127
+- for those joining from a browser, the link is https://us04web.zoom.us/j/429711127?pwd=NE00SXI3Tlc3QzBqYzRLSmdjdnh6Zz09
-- for those joining from the app, the Meeting ID is: 429 711 127
+- for those joining from the app, the Meeting ID is 429 711 127 and the Password is 767668

 ## Book club